omeka-s-modules/ExtractText/README.md

   and set the text to the media.
 - When adding or editing an item, the module will automatically aggregate the media text (in order) and set the text to the item.
-- When batch updating items, the user can choose to refresh the extracted text.
+- When batch updating items, the user can choose to refresh or clear the extracted text.

 ## Supported file formats: